deesaa/shapes-lib/README.md

 > Clone repository -> open `ShapesLibConsoleClient` project in solution -> run client application

-> Or run `ShapeLibConsoleClient.exe` in Release folder in `ShapesLibConsoleClient` project
+> Or run `ShapeLibConsoleClient.exe` in Build folder in `ShapesLibConsoleClient` project

 ## Initialize
 Init ShapeFactory and ShapeOperationsFactory